Bruce Antone: County Commission campaign

 Rather than seek re-election in 2006, Antone instead opted to run for a position on the Orange County Commission from the 6th District.
 He faced Moore-Russell, Juan Lynum, Jackson Marcelin, and Chick Fryar in the primary election, and he placed second to Moore-Russell, with 37% of the vote to her 38%, advancing to the general election.
 He was endorsed by the Sentinel, which praised his "sensible priorities" of increasing funding to the Lynx bus system, supporting SunRail, and fund after-school programs for children.
 However, he narrowly lost to Moore-Russell, winning only 47% of the vote to her 53%.
 He and David Rucker challenged her in 2010 when she sought re-election, but she defeated him in a landslide in the primary election, winning 61% of the vote to his 26% and Rucker's 13%.

-Second House stint
+Return to House

-When legislative districts were redrawn in 2012, Geraldine F. Thompson opted to run for the Florida Senate rather than seek re-election in the newly created 46th District, so Antone ran to succeed her.
+When legislative districts were redrawn in 2012, Geraldine Thompson opted to run for the Florida Senate rather than seek re-election in the newly created 46th District, so Antone ran to succeed her.
 He ran on a platform of giving the long-neglected district proper attention "in the form of job-training, education funding and services for the elderly."
 He emerged successful in the Democratic primary, winning 36% of the vote to Pam Powell's 29%, Sean Bradford's 15%, Rosalind Johnson's 13%, and Jason Henry's 8%.
 In the general election, Antone faced no opposition and he returned to the legislature uncontested.

 Antone was term-limited from the House in 2020, after serving four terms.

-Third House stint
+2020’s - Present

 After defeating incumbent Travaris McCurdy in the August 2022 Democratic primary, Antone won election to the Florida House of Representatives for a third time in 2022.